+One of the most important things to tackle in our emissions mission is the value we consume and throw away.
 We provide biodegradable straws and all of our till rolls are made from recycled materials.
 We’re moving away from using more energy intensive glass for packaged drinks, towards recycled (and recyclable) aluminium cans.
 We’ll be using 100% recycled napkins in the very near future and in an added effort to produce and consume less, we’ve now give away more experiential prizes and less products.

 We take great care in the products we create for our audience.
 Our bingo cards are made from 100% recycled material.
 The membership cards we offer are made from sustainably sourced wood and metal to reduce plastic manufactoring and to provide a longer lasting card.
 Plus the cotton used for our tote bags and t-shirts is all organic, control union certified cotton.